 Sphygmomanometer used as a screening test for grip by having the applicant repeatedly squeeze the inflated cuff while noting the maximum deflection on the gauge.

-REMEMBER: The driver must have sufficient grasp and prehension to control an oversize steering wheel, shift gears using a manual transmission, and maneuver a vehicle in crowded areas.

 Neuromuscular Diseases

 See Neuromuscular Diseases section of this handbook.

 Diabetes Mellitus

 The Center for Disease Control and Prevention (CDC) 2007 National Diabetes Fact Sheet reports the prevalence of diagnosed and undiagnosed diabetes mellitus in the United States, for all ages, as: